-- Lifestyle management (health coaching) – One-to-one telephonic health coaching provides extra help individuals need; online health coaching and resources provide additional support to members.
+- Health coaching – One-to-one telephonic health coaching provides extra help individuals need; online health coaching and resources provide additional support to members.
 A personal health coach helps with short- and long-term goal setting and achievement for lasting results.
 The program includes trackers and easy tools to use in the behavior change process.
 Personalized health coaching is available for weight loss, healthy eating, stress management, exercise, and tobacco cessation.
-Additional program and enrollment information is available on Health Net under Wellness Center.
+Additional program and enrollment information is available online at Health Net Sharecare.

-- Tobacco cessation program – Telephonic and online support with a quit coach.
+- Craving to Quit (tobacco cessation program) – Telephonic and online support with a quit coach.
 Individuals receive one-to-one help during their quit process and unlimited access to online education and coaching support.
-Additional program and enrollment information is available online at Health Net underWellness Center.
+Additional program and enrollment information is available online at Health Net Sharecare.

-- Decision Power® healthy discounts – Health Net members have access to exclusive discounts on eye care, vitamins, herbs and supplements, health clubs, and other health-related products and services, including discounts with Jenny Craig® and WW® (Weight Watchers).
+- Healthy discounts – Health Net members have access to exclusive discounts on eye care, vitamins, herbs and supplements, health clubs, and other health-related products and services, including discounts for hearing care and WW® (Weight Watchers).